Penaz91/npass/README.md

 Npass
 =====
-An NCurses frontend for the Pass password manager
+A NCurses frontend for the Pass password manager